kahuku/CTF-code/README.md

 ### CSAW Qualification Round 2022
 #### 89th/884 teams
 * [www.py](./www.py) - Automating requests and following link trail while updating cookies to reach a flag.
 Taught me how to include cookie information in the requests library.

+## CTF Challenges I Wrote

+### IS 590R - Red Team vs Blue Team - Fall 2022
+#### Python for cybersecurity
+* [Quick Addition](IS590R-python-presentation) - Socket programming with Netcat to perform simple addition, designed to teach basic Python skills as well as the Socket and or pwn libraries.